-Plant Aliens: Are actually animals, but live symbiotically with plants that grow on their bodies and are tailored to each individual.
+Plant Aliens: They're actually animals, but they live symbiotically with plants that grow on their bodies and are tailored to each individual.
 Security guards have tough bark as natural body armour, diplomats and politicians grow exotic colourful flowers.
 These plants are essentially the Mabrae's clothes.
 They consider segregation between leaf and flesh barbaric.

 An incredibly advanced, immortal race who once controlled the entire galaxy, during a long-past "golden age."
 Master manipulators, the Manraloth united the entire Milky Way in peace, using their talents to prevent conflict and bring people together.
 Their civilization collapsed when an experiment in breaching the boundaries between the mortal realm and the "higher" dimensions went horribly wrong.

 Ascend to a Higher Plane of Existence: Everyone in the galaxy did this simultaneously a quarter of a billion years ago, the result of that Manraloth experiment gone wrong.
 Trying to unite the multiverse as they had the galaxy, the Manraloth and their allies attempted to tap into the higher dimensional planes with their minds.
 The resulting surge of energy proved too powerful, overloading the telepathic centres of every Manraloth and transmitting it to any other brain capable of receiving it.
 The entire galactic population was forced into a state of pure energy, long before most races were ready.